 Where do I nominate?

-Nominations (or a supporting statement for our two entrepreneurial categories) can be made online by following the links above.
-Submissions can be made in English or in Welsh.
+Nominations (or a supporting statement for our two entrepreneurial categories) can be made online by following the links above, when available.
 There is no limit on the number of nominations you can submit.

 What’s the process?

 The nomination process for the next Alumni Awards is currently under review.
 Further information will be shared in due course.